GeoSn0w/PAN-1-CrackMe/README.md

 <b>Compatibility</b>

-The binary is compiled as a MACH-O 64, so, yeah, macOS.
+The binary is compiled as a `Mach-O 64-bit`, so, yeah, macOS.

 <b>Hall of fame</b>

-* @picatz - The first to crack this crack me.
+* `@picatz` - The first to crack this crack me.

 <b>Who made this?</b>